bgord/knowledge/README.md

 - Accidental global variable
 - Mutating .length of an array
 - setTimeout in a for loop
+- var and hoisting
+- const/let and hoisting

 ### [nginx](nginx.md)
 - How to serve an index.html file on given port?